Archie Moore: World Light Heavyweight Champion

 In 1962, the remaining boxing commissions that had continued to back Moore as the World Light Heavyweight Champion withdrew their recognition.
 He campaigned exclusively as a heavyweight from then on, and beat Alejandro Lavorante by a knockout in 10 and Howard King by a knockout in one round in Tijuana.
 He then drew against future World Light Heavyweight Champion Willie Pastrano in a 10-round heavyweight contest.
 On the posters advertising that fight, Moore was billed as the "World Light Heavyweight Champion."
 The bout took place in California, which had not yet withdrawn recognition from Moore at the time the Moore-Pastrano fight was signed.
 By the time the bout took place, the California commission, like New York, Massachusetts, the EBU and Ring Magazine, had recognized Harold Johnson, who had beaten Doug Jones 16 days earlier, as the new Light Heavyweight Champion.
 Johnson had reigned as the NBA (WBA) Champion since February 7, 1961.

-Then, in his last fight of note, Moore faced a young heavyweight out of Louisville named Cassius Clay (Muhammad Ali).
+Then, in his last fight of note, the 49 year-old Moore faced a young heavyweight out of Louisville named Cassius Clay (Muhammad Ali).
 Moore had been Clay's trainer for a time, but Clay became dissatisfied and left Moore because of Moore's attempts to change his style and his insistence that Clay do dishes and help clean gym floors.
 In the days before the fight, Clay had rhymed that "Archie Moore...Must fall in four."
 Moore replied that he had perfected a new punch for the match: The Lip-Buttoner.
 Nonetheless, as Clay predicted, Moore was beaten by a knockout in four rounds.
 Moore is the only man to have faced both Rocky Marciano and Muhammad Ali.
 After one more fight in 1963, a third-round knockout win over Mike DiBiase in Phoenix, Moore announced his retirement from boxing, for good.

-Final retirement
+Fighting style

+Moore's style relied heavily on the armadillo defense, also knows as crab style of boxing, which includes the cross-armed guard.
+Moore later taught this to George Foreman who used it extensively during his comeback.
+Moore also made heavy use of shoulder rolls to avoid punches and set up counters.
+This style allowed Moore to not only avoid much damage while fighting, leading to his long career, but to score the most knockouts in boxing history.